kedro-org/kedro-viz/docs/run_status.md

 ![Successful pipeline run](./images/run-status-success.gif)

 When all nodes execute without errors, you'll see:
-- Green indicators on all nodes showing successful completion
+- All nodes display green indicators for successful execution
-- A success notification with total execution time
+- A success notification shows the total runtime
-- Individual node durations displayed over nodes
+- Each node displays its execution duration
-- Dataset sizes shown in the node if available
+- Dataset sizes appear on nodes where available

 ### Node execution failure
 ![Node execution failure](./images/run-status-node-failure.gif)

 When a node fails during execution, you'll see:
-- Red indicators on the failed node
+- The failed node displays a red indicator
 - An error notification showing which node failed
-- Full error traceback when you click on the failed node
+- Clicking the node reveals the full traceback error for debugging
 - Clear visual display of where the pipeline stopped

 ### Dataset missing error
 ![Dataset missing error](./images/run-status-dataset-missing.gif)

 When a required dataset is missing, you'll see:
-- The pipeline fails early with specific error information
+- The pipeline fails early with clear error message
-- Clear display of which dataset could not be found
+- The missing dataset is clearly highlighted in the visualisation
 - Helpful error messages to guide you towards resolution